 While I frequently espouse the virtues of cooking from scratch, I do realize many people do not have a ton of time to put into prepping dinner, and need easy dinner recipes.
 This bone in chicken breast recipe is perfect for that.

 While this roast chicken breasts and potatoes recipe does take a bit of time in the oven, the prep work is easy.
 It basically amounts to cutting potatoes, whisking together a few marinate ingredients and coating the chicken and potatoes with it.

-Zap a steamer bag of veggies or saute veggies to serve along with it, and dinner will be on the table in an hour, with some time in between to get a few other things done… or even relax 😉
+You can serve a cold side like pea salad on the side or a simple vegetable side like baked asparagus or sauteed veggies to serve along with it, and dinner will be on the table in an hour, with some time in between to get a few other things done... or even relax 😉